GENI-NSF/geni-tools/README-stitching.txt

    just save the expanded request RSpec.

 == Tips and Details ==

+In running stitcher, follow these various tips:
- - Create a single GENI v3 request RSpec for all aggregates you want linked
+ - Create a single GENI v3 request RSpec for all aggregates you want linked.
+ Stitcher sends the same request RSpec to all aggregates involved in your request.
- - Include the necessary 2 `<component_manager>` elements for the 2 different AMs in each `<link>`
+ - Include the necessary 2 `<component_manager>` elements for the 2
- - Stitching currently only works at a few aggregates, with more being added regularly.
-Contact help@geni.net for a current list.
- - Use "src/stitcher.py" instead of "src/omni.py"
+ different AMs in each `<link>`
  - This script can take a while - it must make reservations at all the aggregates, and keeps retrying at aggregates that can't provide matching VLAN tags.
+Stitcher must pause 30 seconds or more between retries.
 Be patient.
+ - Stitcher will retry when something goes wrong, up to a point.
+If the failure is isolated to a single aggregate failing to find a VLAN, stitcher retries at just that aggregate (currently up to 50 times).
+If the problem is larger, stitcher will go back to the Stitching Computation Service for a new path recommendation (possibly excluding a failed hop or a set of failed VLAN tags).
+Stitcher will retry that up to 5 times.
+After that or on other kinds of errors, stitcher will delete any existing reservations and exit.
  - When the script completes, you will have reservations at each of the aggregates involved in stitched links in your request RSpec, plus any intermediate aggregates required to complete your circuit (e.g. ION) - or none, if your request failed.
- - Stitcher sends the same request RSpec to all aggregates involved in your request.
  - Stitcher makes reservations at ''all'' aggregates involved in your stitching circuits.
 Note however that stitcher generally only knows how to contact aggregates that are involved in the circuits you request -